meinto/glow/README.md

-# Glow - Git-Flow for Gitlab
+# Glow - Git-Flow (for Gitlab)

+You can use this tool in any git project of course.
+But there are some commands which are bound to the gitlab api.
+So therefore i promote this as a tool tailored for gitlab.

 ## Commands